dotnet/AspNetCore.Docs/aspnetcore/6.0/blazor/components/dynamiccomponent.md

 By [Dave Brock](https://twitter.com/daveabrock)

-Use the `DynamicComponent` component to render components by type.
+Use the built-in `DynamicComponent` component to render components by type.

-A `DynamicComponent` is useful for rendering components without having to iterate through possible types or use a lot of conditional logic to render a specific component.
-For example, `DynamicComponent` can render a component based on a user selection from a drop-down list.
+A `DynamicComponent` is useful for rendering components without having to iterate through possible types or having to use conditional logic to render a specific component.
+For example, `DynamicComponent` can render a component based on a user selection from a dropdown list.

 In the following example: